davekinkead/thesis/argument.md

 ### The Problem of the People

+- The boundary problem is really three problems
+  - Democracy cant define the demos
+    - A demos is necessary for democratic processes
+    - A demos defining itself is circular
+    - One demos defining another is an infinite regress
+  - Incorrectly defining the demos contradicts democratic values
+  - The causal role of who the people are undermines democratic legitimacy

 - Difference making accounts can't justify democratic authority
   - Democratic legitimacy rely on difference making
     - Democracy produces different outcomes than other forms of government (and non-government)